SparkJiao/SLQA/README.md

 - It seems that the performance is not good enough.

 ### update 12.7:
 - The `text_field_embedder` receives a list of `token embedder`s and concatenates their output in an arbitrary order.
-So if we use `split` wo can't make sure the part with dimension of 1024 is the output of `elmo_token_embedder`.
+So if we use `split` we can't make sure the part with dimension of 1024 is the output of `elmo_token_embedder`.
 As a result, I split it as three seperate `text_field_embedder`s.
 - The fuse function in the paper is wrote as the same one.
 But I think the fuse layers of passage, question and self-aligned passage representation use different weight and they should not share gradients.
 So I use three different fuse layers.
 - Change the self attention function from `D = AA^T` to `D = AWA^T`